drnazmul/nalam-site/instructions.md

 Do not launch a website with full branding, multiple service pages, and a blog.
 A single landing page with one offer is enough.
 Do not announce a business publicly on LinkedIn.
 Your academic career protection rule still applies.
 Frame everything as "I'm helping a few people with their career transitions" rather than "I'm launching a coaching business."
 The positioning stays educational, not commercial.

+# Prepare for the Call

+PART 1: PREPARE FOR THE 10 CALLS
+Before anyone books a call, you need a simple system.
+Create a Google Sheet with these columns: Name, Degree Level, Country, Current Situation (their one-sentence DM), Date of Call, Top 3 Pain Points (fill after call), Willingness to Pay (your gut read: high/medium/low), Follow-up Action.
+This sheet becomes your entire business intelligence for the next 60 days.
+For the call itself, use this 30-minute structure:
+Minutes 1-5: Ask them to describe their current situation.
+Where are they?
+What have they tried?
+What is the specific blocker?
+Minutes 5-15: Review their resume or LinkedIn profile (ask them to send it before the call).
+Give 3 specific, actionable fixes on the spot.
+This is where you deliver real value.
+Minutes 15-25: Walk them through their job search strategy.
+Identify which of the 5 channels from your guide they are missing.
+Give them a 2-week action plan with concrete steps.
+Minutes 25-30: Ask two closing questions.
+First: "What would have made this conversation even more useful?"
+Second: "If I offered a deeper 4-week program covering resume rewrite, interview prep, and job search strategy, is this something you'd invest in?"
+Do not pitch.
+Do not name a price.
+Listen to their reaction.
+Write it down immediately after the call.
+Use Calendly (free tier) for scheduling.
+Set up a 30-minute event type.
+Send each person your Calendly link when they DM you.
+This avoids the back-and-forth of "when are you free?"
+Use Zoom or Google Meet for the call.
+Record every call (with permission).
+These recordings become testimonial material and help you build your program content later.

+## After the call

+PART 3: THE SEQUENCE AFTER THE 10 CALLS
+Week 1-2: Complete all 10 calls.
+Fill your tracking spreadsheet.
+Week 3: Review your data.
+Look for the pattern.
+Which pain point came up most?
+Which segment (BSc, MSc, PhD, postdoc) showed the highest urgency?
+How many people responded positively to the "would you invest" question?
+Week 4: Build your first paid offer based on the data.
+If resume help dominated the calls, build the Resume Kit (Tier 1, C$29-49).
+If people wanted ongoing support, offer the 90-minute Intensive (Tier 2, C$149-249).
+Sell it to the 10 people you already spoke with first.
+They are your warmest leads.
+Use Stripe for payment processing (free to set up, 2.9% + C$0.30 per transaction).
+Add a payment button to a second Carrd page or use Gumroad for digital product delivery.
+Week 5-6: Collect 2-3 testimonials from paying clients.
+Add them to your landing page.
+Write a LinkedIn post sharing one anonymized success story.
+Drive traffic to the landing page.
+This is the entire system.
+One landing page.
+One email list.
+One offer.
+Built on real conversations with real people.

 ## future steps

 Smart question.
 Here is how it works.